jbedette/v_speech/v_speech.md

 it was the summer of 2000
-victor had the absolute roundest head i had ever seen and he and nate were in my camp squad for the first time I was a fairly quiet boy and victor and nate were not. i was going to be switching schools from st. joes to webster for 6th grade and victor went there I was gonna be friends with this dude. we played all the sports and i was definitely 100% better than victor at all of them and that is totally true, this is my speech and no one is allowed to doubt this. victor is now better than me at every sport. i mean, look at em. but moving on.
+victor had the absolute roundest head i had ever seen and he and nate were in my camp squad for the first time I was a fairly quiet boy and victor and nate were not. i was going to be switching schools from st. joes to webster for 6th grade and victor went there and I was gonna be friends with this dude. we played all the sports and i was definitely 100% better than victor at all of them and that is totally true, this is my speech and no one is allowed to doubt this. now its more of a tossup. but moving on.

 but summer camp ends and the school year rolls around.